Brushless DC motor controller BLD-50

 Analog speed control 0...5 V, 0 … 10 V, -10...10 V, 4...20 mA, PWM

 The controller BLD-50 is designed to control 3-phase brushless motors with Hall sensors.
 Maximum current of up to 50 A is suitable for medium and big size motors.
-The controller provides current limiting function, four-quadrant phase control, control of motor brake.
+The controller provides current limiting function, control of motor brake.
 Also there are second-speed function and possibility to connect an external braking resistor.

 Technical data